ddeereAMCHS/Tools/README.md

 ## images/
 Contains zip files that contain PNG files for a deck of cards, a set of chess pieces, and a set of double-6 dominoes.
 Useful for when making games

+## words/
+Contains text files that contain list of words.
+Useful for when making games